4zwazo/x-days-of-devops/log.md

 #### November 13, 2020

 **Focus**: The learning today was on security.
-It stressed the needs on applying best practices to keep your environment and the application running in the cloud secured.

 ## **Progress**

 - Create an IAM policy

-**Thoughts** Today I read a few article about security.
-This is an important topic I need to immerse myself into.
+**Thoughts** Today I read a few article about security in the cloud.
+This is an important topic I need to immerse myself further into.

 **Work & Resources**: